Alice C. Linsley

 Analysis of the marriage and ascendancy pattern of Abraham's ruler-priest ancestors reveals that the ruler-priest lines intermarried and did not mix with people who were not Ha'biru (Hebrew).
 This is exactly the genetic outcome to be expected by the kinship pattern revealed in Genesis which shows that the ruler-priest lines intermarried exclusively (endogamy).

 To give an example of how differently a biblical anthropologist reads the Bible, consider the “begats” of Genesis 4 and 5.
 Most readers of the Bible skip over this list of first-born sons because they find the names difficult and the information boring.
 An anthropologist, on the other hand, will look here for clues as to the kinship pattern of these Afro-Asiatic rulers.
-This involves making diagrams which are used to analysis the pattern to draw conclusions.
+This involves making diagrams which are used to analyse the pattern to draw conclusions.
 I execute the diagrams following E.L.
 Schusky’s Manual for Kinship Analysis.

 Besides kinship, a biblical anthropologist pays attention to details such as the location of sacred mountains and sacred trees, often identifying what the people would have regarded as sacred centers.
 We note that the oak of moreh, where Abraham pitched his tent, is called “the navel of the earth” in Judges 9:37.
 Moreh means oracle or prophet.
 The moreh's oak was halfway between the shrines of Bethel on the west and Ai on the east.
 Likewise, Deborah ruled from her palm tree half way between Bethel on the north and Ramah on the south.
 The oak was on an east-west axis whereas the palm was on an south-north axis, representing a gender reversal, and making a cross + shape.